Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 Overview
 --------

 The nodal formalism allows you to express complicated computational or assembly processes in terms of simple behavioral units, called nodes.
-Many types of nodes exist--these types are called "motifs"; motifs are defined by mapping a structural unit of DNA or RNA (such as a hairpin) to a simple behavioral function.
-Nodes generally have several "ports" which correspond to domains of the underlying nucleic acid species.
-Nodal programs are written by adding instances of motifs (nodes) to a workspace, then connecting the ports together to indicate behavioral relationships, and in turn sequence complementarities.
+Many types of nodes exist---these types are called "motifs"; motifs are defined by mapping a structural unit of DNA or RNA (such as a hairpin) to a simple behavioral function.
+Nodes generally have several _ports_ which correspond to _domains_ of the underlying nucleic acid species.
+Nodal programs are written by adding instances of motifs (nodes) to a workspace, then connecting the ports together to indicate behavioral relationships.
+These behavioral relationships in turn imply sequence complementarities.
 The nodal compiler, called DyNAMiC (the Dynamic Nucleic Acid Mechanism Compiler) propagates those sequence complementarity requirements to generate a list of distinct sequences which must be designed by a sequence designer (such as [DD](web-dd) or [NUPACK](nupack)&nbsp;).

 The basic workflow is like this:

 -	Nodal systems are assembled using the nodal designer
 -	The nodal compiler runs in real-time, verifying the system as you design it.
--	Once your system has been designed, input to sequence designers can be generated with the "Build" command (see "Compiling", below)
+-	Once your system has been designed you can generate a DIL (DyNAMiC Intermediate Language) file, which represents your system as a scheme of complementarity relationships between segments of the strands in your ensemble (see "Compiling", below)
+-	From the DIL file, DyNAMiC can generate input files for many different sequence designers.
 -	Sequences can be designed using sequence designers

-Note: The nodal compiler generates a bunch of files, so it's recommended that you place each nodal system in a folder by itself.

-DyNAMiC actually uses a [JSON](http://json.org/)-based input format, called DyNAML.
+DyNAMiC actually uses a [JSON](http://json.org/)-based input format, called [DyNAML](dynaml).
 You can enter DyNAML directly using the DyNAML editor application, or you can design custom DyNAML motifs from within workbench.
 The DyNAML language is described in [this whitepaper](/etc/papers/nodal.pdf).

 Adding Nodes
 -------------

-You can add motifs by draging and droping existing motifs from the "Standard" panel in the lower-left, onto the workspace.
+You can add nodes to the system by draging and droping existing motifs from the "Standard" panel in the lower-left, onto the workspace.
+You can also define new motifs (see [below](#motif-editor)), which will appear in the "Custom" tab of the same panel.

 Defining Motifs
 ---------------

 You can create new motifs in two ways, each using the "Create Motif" tool in the ribbon.
 First, click the "Create Motif" button, then either:

 -	Click on the workspace to generate an empty motif.
-Then select this motif and enter a custom [DyNAML](/etc/papers/nodal.pdf) description using the inspector on the right, or:
+Then select this motif and use the inspector on the right to describe its implementation.
+You can either:
+	-	Click the "Edit Motif" button, and use a graphical interface to define the structure of the motif, or
+	-	Expand the "DyNAML Code" box and enter a custom [DyNAML](/etc/papers/nodal.pdf) description.
+If you want to use one of the built-in motifs as template, click the "Copy from Built-in" button and select a built-in motif from the dropdown menu.
--	Click and drag on the workspace to select and existing system of nodes, and wrap that system in a new motif.
+-	Alternatively, click and drag on the workspace to select and existing system of nodes, and wrap that system in a new motif.
 	-	This will effectively remove those nodes from the system, and transform them into part of the motif.
 	-	All outgoing connections will be removed.
 	-	To "expose" ports within the motif to external complementarities, use the "Add Port" or "Expose" tool: